 Clean trays weekly if using pans.
 After dumping, add a thin layer of pine shavings or sawdust to absorb urine.
 Never use cedar shavings.
 Cedar is toxic to rabbits and the strong scent irritates their lungs.

 Good cages cost money.
 Think of them as an investment.
 You pay more up front, but will get many years of use from them.
 Purchase the largest cages possible.
 We recommend a minimum cage size of 24″x36″x18”H for each rabbit.
 Does with litters do best in 30”x36” or 24”x48” cages.
 Commercial rabbit cages come 24″ or 30″ deep.
-I prefer 24″ deep because my arms aren’t long enough to reach rabbits in the back of a 30″ cage.
+I prefer 24″ deep because my arms aren’t long enough to reach rabbits at the back of a 30″ cage.

-The sides and top of all-wire cages are usually constructed of 1”x2” welded wire (or baby-saver wire for doe cages).
-Cage floors should be made of ½”x1” welded wire.
+Cage floors should be made of ½”x1” welded wire (14-16 gauge).
 Proper floor wire supports the rabbit’s feet and keeps them clean and dry, preventing sore hocks.
 Install wire floors “smooth side up” – with the wires closer together on top.
-Use c-rings or J-clips to assemble the cage.
+I prefer 14 gauge floor wire for large breed rabbits since it’s sturdier and supports their weight better.
+It also lasts much longer.
+Add floor spreaders to cages with 16 gauge wire.
+Assemble cages with c-rings or J-clips every 3-4″ using corresponding pliers.

 Beginner Mistake: “My rabbits will be miserable in a cage if I don’t let them out for for exercise!”
 Domestic rabbits have been raised for generations in all-wire cages and are well-suited to captivity.
 They don’t need to be let out for exercise if you follow the cage guidelines above.
 Our rabbits are perfectly content and get plenty of exercise running laps in their cages morning and night.
-That’s not to say that you can’t let them out, but realize you risk picking up parasites every time you put a rabbit on the ground.
+That’s not to say that you can’t let them out, but realize rabbits risk picking up parasites every time you put them on the ground.
 To prevent boredom, offer toys, twigs, pinecones, hay, or fresh forage to munch.

 Meat Rabbit Hutches